Juvenile dermatomyositis and polymyositis: Diagnosis

 The diagnosis of JDM and JPM is reviewed here.
 The pathogenesis, clinical manifestations, and treatment of these disorders are discussed elsewhere.
 (See "Juvenile dermatomyositis and polymyositis: Epidemiology, pathogenesis, and clinical manifestations" and "Juvenile dermatomyositis and polymyositis: Treatment, complications, and prognosis".)

 CLASSIFICATION AND DIAGNOSTIC CRITERIA

-●Characteristic cutaneous changes, consisting of heliotrope dermatitis (reddish-purple rash on the upper eyelids with periorbital edema) and Gottron papules (erythematous, papulosquamous eruption over the dorsal surfaces of the knuckles) (picture 1)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+The EULAR/ACR score in the absence of a muscle biopsy is interpreted as follows (table 1):To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Arahata K, Engel AG.
 Monoclonal antibody analysis of mononuclear cells in myopathies.
 I: Quantitation of subsets according to diagnosis and sites of accumulation and demonstration and counts of muscle fibers invaded by T cells.
 Ann Neurol 1984; 16:193.